Combatting Vitamin A Deficiencies

 Helen Keller Intl is at work in places where children’s health is most at risk and where families struggle to afford the nutrients their children need.
 Partnering with governments across Africa and Asia, we provide millions of children every year with lifesaving vitamin A and other nutrients.
-In places like Kenya, where typically only 20% of children receive enough vitamin A, we support whole communities through multiday events, reaching three times as many children.
-In countries like Senegal, we partner with the Ministries of Health, clinics, and health facilities to make vitamin A part of a child’s regular healthcare clinic visits.
+In places like Kenya, where typically only 20% of children consume diets containing enough vitamin A, we support whole communities through multiday events, reaching four times as many children.
+In countries like Senegal, we partner with the Ministry of Health, clinics, and community leaders to make vitamin A part of a child’s regular healthcare clinic visits.
 And in places like Nepal, we train community health workers who go door-to-door in remote villages to reach all the communities’ children.
-In 2021, we distributed more than 30 million capsules of vitamin A.
+In 2023, we distributed more than 68 million capsules of vitamin A.

 A pioneer since the beginning

-Nearly half a century ago, research spearheaded by experts at Helen Keller helped demonstrate the incredible impact vitamin A has on a young child.
+Nearly half a century ago, research spearheaded by experts at Helen Keller helped demonstrate the profound impact vitamin A has on a young child.
 A study conducted with Dr. Alfred Sommer of the Johns Hopkins Bloomberg School of Public Health and Helen Keller Intl (then known as the American Foundation for the Overseas Blind) found that vitamin A could both prevent blindness and decrease the risk of childhood mortality by nearly a third.
-This was a turning point for Helen Keller.
+This was a turning point for global public heath.

-This single, low-cost solution became one of the most important breakthroughs in public health of the 20th century and changed the course of Helen Keller’s work.
-Vitamin A distribution and helping families grow and afford vitamin A rich foods became one of the most important and effective things we do around the world.
+This single, low-cost solution became one of the most important breakthroughs of the 20th century and changed the course of Helen Keller’s work.
+Vitamin A supplementation and helping families grow and afford vitamin A rich foods became one of the most important and effective things we do around the world.
 As a result, GiveWell consistently ranks Helen Keller’s vitamin A work as one of the most cost-effective, high-impact treatments in the world and has named Helen Keller a “top charity.”

 Ensuring vitamin A beyond capsules

-Beyond helping children receive vitamin A supplementation, Helen Keller works at the system level to integrate vitamin A into families’ diets.
+Beyond helping children receive vitamin A supplementation, Helen Keller works at the system level to improve families’ access to vitamin A-rich foods.

-- We help families grow nutrient-rich foods, like orange-fleshed sweet potatoes.
+- We help families grow nutrient-rich foods, like orange-fleshed sweet potatoes, in their home gardens.

-- We work with producers to fortify commonly consumed foods, adding into cooking oil and flour essential micronutrients including vitamin A.
+- We work with producers to fortify commonly consumed food like cooking oil and flour with essential micronutrients like vitamin A.

 Micro but mighty